yal212/hssl_web/project_diary.md

 ---

-*Project completed with comprehensive feature set, security measures, user experience optimizations, and thorough documentation.
+*Project completed with comprehensive feature set, security measures, user experience optimizations, detailed content documentation, and thorough development history.
+The latest content enhancement phase has transformed the website into a comprehensive platform that clearly articulates HSSL's three-dimensional approach to environmental protection, social impact, and student development.
 Ready for production deployment and ongoing maintenance with clear development history for future reference.*